-I hadn't visited Batesville for a while and wanted to see the new renovations at The Sherman so I picked up a couple of friends and headed up SR 129 to check things out.
+I hadn't visited Batesville for a while and wanted to see the new renovations at The Sherman, so I picked up a couple of friends and headed up SR 129 to check things out.
 A theme of sorts began to develop as we explored the downtown.
-We visited 4 businesses that have been in operation for a total of 387 years - what an amazing accomplishment!
+We visited four businesses that have been in operation for 387 years - what a fantastic accomplishment!

 The Sherman House in Batesville has been a landmark for 165 years.
-It is one of the oldest buildings in town and was built by John Brinkman in 1852 and known as The Brinkman House.
+It is one of the oldest buildings in town and was built by John Brinkman in 1852 and is known as The Brinkman House.
 Around 1865, the name was changed to The Sherman House to honor General Sherman's service in the Civil War.
-In 1923, John Hillenbrand purchased the building and began acquiring the surrounding properties.
-In the early 1950s, honoring the community's German heritage, Hillenbrand began remodeling the properties to reflect a German Tudor theme.
-Doug Bessler became the owner in 2006 and operated the restaurant & inn until January 2015 when it was closed.
+1923 John Hillenbrand purchased the building and began acquiring the surrounding properties.
+In the early 1950s, celebrating the community's german heritage, Hillenbrand began remodeling the properties to reflect a German Tudor theme.
+Doug Bessler became the owner in 2006 and operated the restaurant & inn until January 2015, when it was closed.

-The name has been changed to The Sherman but the old world charm, traditions and heritage of The Sherman House remain.
+The name has been changed to The Sherman, but the old-world charm, traditions and heritage of The Sherman House remain.
 The hotel rooms are currently under renovation and expected to reopen soon.

-The restaurant is now open and there is a new Black Forest Bar including a beautiful authentic bar imported from the Black Forest.
-While there, check out the great historic pictures that decorate the walls.
+The restaurant is now open, and there is a new Black Forest Bar, including a beautiful authentic bar imported from the Black Forest.
+While there, check out the tremendous historical pictures that decorate the walls.
 The new owners are working with a chef from Germany to perfect additional authentic German dishes that will be added to the menu over time.

 "What about the food?"
 Of course, we had lunch!
-The lunch menu included a very nice selection of appetizers, burgers & sandwiches, salads (love that you can order half and full size), entrees and desserts.
-We tried the caesar salad, the date, blue cheese & pear salad (my fave!), hot creamy crab dip, pretzel coated chicken strips with 3 dipping sauces, the Reuben sandwich (Martha's fave!), and spaghetti bolognese (Katherine's fave!).
-Desserts were tempting (7 layer lemon cake, 4 layer midnight chocolate cake, cheesecake and more), but we couldn't do it.
+The lunch menu included appetizers, burgers & sandwiches, salads (love that you can order half and full size), entrees and desserts.
+We tried the Caesar salad, the date, blue cheese & pear salad (my fave!), hot creamy crab dip, pretzel-coated chicken strips with three dipping sauces, the Reuben sandwich (Martha's fave!), and spaghetti bolognese (Katherine's fave!).
+Desserts were tempting (7-layer lemon cake, four-layer midnight chocolate cake, cheesecake and more), but we couldn't do it.
 Next time, for sure.

-Rediscover The Sherman or try it for the first time, itâ€™s a great place for the family, a romantic dinner (little dining nooks for just the two of you) or a fun time with friends.
-They are open every day and easy to get to, just a short hop from I74 or SR 129.
+Rediscover The Sherman or try it for the first time; it is an excellent place for the family, a romantic dinner (little dining nooks for just the two of you) or a fun time with friends.
+They are open daily and easy to get to, just a short hop from I74 or SR 129.

-We had to stop at Schmidt Bakery (within easy walking distance of The Sherman), a family owned, full service bakery in business since 1963.
-Martha's granddaughter, Sally, couldn't resist the large selection of doughnuts and I talked Martha into buying one of the yummy coffee cakes because I didn't want to eat a whole one by myself.
-Truth is, I really did want to but Iâ€™ve matured, really!
+We had to stop at Schmidt Bakery (within easy walking distance of The Sherman), a family-owned, full-service bakery in business since 1963.
+Martha's granddaughter, Sally, couldn't resist the large selection of doughnuts, and I talked Martha into buying one of the yummy coffee cakes because I didn't want to eat a whole one by myself.
+The truth is, I did want to, but I've matured!
 I did get a luscious cream horn to take home.

 Cakes, cupcakes, buns, coffee cakes, doughnuts (said to be the best in town), pastries, cookies and even doggie treats!

-If you really want a once-a-year special treat, mark your calendar for President's Day, Feb.
+If you want a once-a-year special treat, mark your calendar for President's Day, Feb.
 16-19, 2018.
-Schmidt Bakery is famous for their Cherry Thing-a-Lings that they only sell on this weekend.
+Schmidt Bakery is famous for its Cherry Thing-a-Lings, which they only sell this weekend.
 In 2017, they sold 82,908!
 That's a lot of Cherry Thing-a-Lings!

 I love finding places like this and taking home culinary ingredients.
 Throw a cooler into the car, make this your last stop before heading home and indulge your love of cooking.

 On the way home, we stopped at Weberding's Carving Shop, a Batesville treasure for 75 years.
-Weberding's was founded in 1942 by William J. Weberding who started carving at age 6.
-His legacy has been passed down to his 3 sons who continue to operate the business today.
+Weberding's was founded in 1942 by William J. Weberding, who started carving at age 6.
+His legacy has been passed down to his three sons, who continue to operate the business today.
 When we stepped into the shop, we were treated to a warm welcome, a bit of history and an invitation to explore the large display rooms.

 Weberding's specializes in custom furniture, church furnishings, wood carvings, statue restoration, antique furniture restoration/repair/refinishing and more.
-The shop has a huge selection of wall art of all sizes for your home or business including some of your favorite Indiana colleges/universities.
+The shop has a vast selection of wall art of all sizes for your home or business, including some of your favorite Indiana colleges/universities.

-If you are a nativity collector, you'll find all sizes from which to choose along with many religious carvings.
-There are all sizes and shapes of cutting boards â€“ a perfect gift or beautiful addition to your kitchen.
+If you are a nativity collector, you'll find all sizes to choose from, along with many religious carvings.
+There are all sizes and shapes of cutting boards â€“which "are the perfect gift or beautiful addition to your kitchen.

 If you appreciate beautiful wood carvings, are looking for something meaningful and unique for your home or need a special heirloom restored, Weberding's Carving Shop is the place you'll want to visit.